 The tables below specifically identify those impaired water bodies where: (1) it is likely that operating OWTS will subsequently be determined to be a contributing source of pathogens or nitrogen and therefore it is anticipated that OWTS would receive a loading reduction, and (2) it is likely that new OWTS installations discharging within 600 feet of the water body would contribute to the impairment.
 Per this Policy (Tier 3, Section 10) the Regional Water Boards must adopt a TMDL by the date specified in the table.
 The State Water Board, at the time of approving future 303 (d) Lists, will specifically identify those impaired water bodies that are to be added or removed from the tables below.

+Tables 5 and 6 were amended based on work performed by the Regional Water Boards.
+Completed TMDLs are shown in the column identifying “TMDL Completion Date.”
+Water bodies previously defined in Tables 5 and 6 are indicated as “Delisted” in the “TMDL Completion Date” column where the water body has been evaluated, delisted, and no OWTS specific requirements were established.
+Delisted water bodies, unless subject to special provisions contained within a Local Agency Management Plan, are no longer subject to requirements set forth in Tier 3.

 Table 5.
-Water Bodies impaired for pathogens that are subject to Tier 3 as of 2012.
+Water Bodies impaired for pathogens that are subject to Tier 3 as of 2018.